butaneprotocol/blaze-cardano/README.md

 ### Docs

-Translucent channel is in the [TxPipe Discord](https://discord.gg/FAeAR6jX)!
+blaze channel is in the [TxPipe Discord](https://discord.gg/FAeAR6jX)!

 ### Contributing